DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.units.setLaborValidity(unit_labor, isValid)``

-  Sets the given labor to the given (boolean) validity for all playable units in the game (that is, for all civilizations whose members can be residents of your fort).
+  Sets the given labor to the given (boolean) validity for all units that are part of your fortress civilization.
+Valid labors are allowed to be toggled in the in-game labor management screens (including DFHack's labor manipulator screen).

 * ``dfhack.units.getNominalSkill(unit, skill[, use_rust])``